lennartj/nazgul_core/src/site/markdown/nazgul_core.md

     holding classes and methods wrapping generic-use algorithms for functional programming in java, as well as simplifying creating standalone applications ("executable JARs"), and modeling data in Tree structures.

-1. **nazgul-core-analyzer**.
-Sports an API for interacting with the reactor to validate that projects, directories and POM files comply with given naming standards.

 2. **nazgul-core-cache**.
 The nazgul-core-cache reactor contains API and several implementation projects defining generic-use algorithms for working with caches.
 In this context, a cache can